๐ What is Docker and Why is It Useful for Windows Users?

 wsl --install

-Enable Integration with Docker Desktop and WSL
+How to Enable WSL Integration with Docker Desktop on Windows 11

 docker ps --all